Watts-Lab/task-mapping/tasks/The  Beer Game.md

 # Summary
-The beer game is an exercise that simulates the material and information flows in a productiond distribution system.
+The beer game is an exercise that simulates the material and information flows in a production distribution system.
 It has four players: retailer, wholesaler, distributor, and factory.
 Customer demand (in kegs of beer) arises at the retailer, which replenishes its inventory from the wholesaler, the wholesaler from the distributor, and the distributor from the factory.
 In each period, the channel members must decide how much, if any, to order from their respective suppliers and the factory must decide how much, if any, to produce.

 # References
 Main Paper: https://www0.gsb.columbia.edu/mygsb/faculty/research/pubfiles/4345/stationary%20beer%20game.pdf